engagetech/service-integrations/README.md

 > **Note:** Work in progress

-A (possibly) temporary service for integrating Engage&#39;s public API with other SaaS platform APIs.
+A service for integrating Engage&#39;s public API with the [Bullhorn API](http://bullhorn.github.io/).

 ## Setup

-First you need to setup the config files, prepare the db and create the necessary bullhorn subscrpitions
+First you need to setup the config files, prepare the db and create the necessary bullhorn subscriptions

 ### Config